open-power/secvarctl/README.md

 		--usage
 		--help
 		-v , verbose, gives process info
-		-n <keyName> , name of secure boot variable, used when generating an auth file, PKCS7, or when the input file contains hashed data rather than x509 (use '-n dbx'), current <keyName> are: {'PK','KEK','db','dbx'}
+		-n <varName> , name of secure boot variable, used when generating an auth file, PKCS7, or when the input file contains hashed data rather than x509 (use '-n dbx'), current <varName> are: {'PK','KEK','db','dbx'}
 		-f force generation, skips validation of input file, assumes format to be correct -t <time> , where time is of the format 'y-m-d h:m:s'. creates a custom timestamp used when generating an auth or PKCS7 file, if not given then current time is used
 		-h <hashAlg> hash function, used when output or input format is [h]ash, current <hashAlg> are : {'SHA256', 'SHA224', 'SHA1', 'SHA384', 'SHA512'}